Finite-Sample Properties of Model Specification Tests for Multivariate Dynamic Regression Models: Model and Test

-For estimation, however, we treat $\{\ve\Delta_j\}_{j=1}^{p_0}$ as unrestricted nuisance parameters so that the augmented regression remains linear in the unknown coefficients.
-This reparameterization does not change the population regression implied by $GEXOG$; it merely avoids imposing the bilinear cross-parameter restriction $\ve\Delta_j=-\ve\Psi_{uu,j}\ve B$ during estimation.
+For estimation, however, we treat $\{\ve\Delta_j\}_{j=1}^{p_0}$ as unrestricted nuisance parameters, which keeps the augmented regression linear in the unknown coefficients.
+Under $GEXOG$, the true parameter values satisfy $\ve\Delta_j=-\ve\Psi_{uu,j}\ve B$ for each $j$, so this reparameterization does not change the population model.
+Rather, it embeds the $GEXOG$ restriction in a larger linear regression system, thereby avoiding the bilinear cross-parameter restriction in estimation.